christiespeich/Mooberry-Book-Manager/README.md

 ## Changelog
 #### 2.0
-* Added General Settings, Publisher Settings, and Edition Formats Settings
+* New: Added General Settings, Publisher Settings, and Edition Formats Settings
-* Added Editions to book pages
+* New: Added Editions to book pages
+* New: Added Librarian and Master Librarian Roles
+* New: Added French translation
-* Redesigned layout of Book Page
+* Improved: Redesigned layout of Book Page
-* Blank data defaults and labels no longer display on Book Page
+* Improved: Blank data defaults and labels no longer display on Book Page
-* Added Librarian and Master Librarian Roles
+* Improved: Added Comments support to books
-* Moved tags to new custom taxonomy instead of using post tags
+* Fixed: Moved tags to new custom taxonomy instead of using post tags.
-* Added French translation

 #### 1.3.2
 * Added 9 new retailers